Soon . . . like perhaps before Christmas, certainly before the end of the year. Meanwhile, here is the next-to-last chapter of the upcoming book.

 Campania has good reason to be proud of its volcanoes: Asleep, these beautiful but strange mountains draw tourists and also serve as ground water aquifers

 Gah!
-How can anyone live there?!!?
-Well, from our perspective, Campi Flegrei (the “Burning Fields”) is actually quite pretty.
-Look for saddle-shaped Vesuvius in the
+But close up, Campi Flegrei (the “Burning Fields”) is actually quite pretty.
+Look for saddle-shaped Vesuvius in the background from time to time, starting

 No, Italy’s beautiful Monte Epomeo, shown above, is not the volcano.
 This mountain is “just” a block of 50,0000-year-old greenish ignimbrite pushed up by volcanic